 Interpreter: Magbi-business daw po ba kayo sa US?
 (Are you planning to do business in the US?)

 Applicant 4: Hinde.
-Papasyal lang ako duon sa Golden Gate Bridge, Alcaraz Island, tapos sa Union Square and mga museums.
+Papasyal lang ako duon sa Golden Gate Bridge, Alcatraz Island, tapos sa Union Square and mga museums.
 (No. I will just visit Golden Gate Bridge, Alcaraz Island, Union Square and some museums.)

 Interpreter: Congrats po approved na po ang visa nyo.
 (Congratulation!
 Your visa is approved.)

 Applicant 4: Talaga?
 San ko makukuha.
 (Really?
 Where can I get it?)

 Interpreter: Ipapadala po sa inyo sir sa loob ng 5 araw.
 (We will send it to you in 5 days)